Optimise viewing for

 Conditions

-This trial is treating patients with platinum-resistant epithelial ovarian, fallopian tube or primary peritoneal cancer
+This trial is treating people with platinum-resistant epithelial ovarian, fallopian tube or primary peritoneal cancer

 Eligibility